andre-nk/flutter-pokedex-app/README.md

 <h1 align="center">Flutter Pokedex</h1>

 <p align="center">
-This is a small application built with Flutter and integrated with PokeAPI to get information about several Pokemon right and easily on your phone.
+This is a small application built with Flutter and integrated with Firebase Cloud Functions and PokeAPI to get information about several Pokemon easily on your phone.
 </p>
 </br>